Audi e-tron performance, electric motor & top speed

-Our driving impressions are from our time behind the wheel of the more powerful e-tron 55, which isn't currently available to order but should return to the range in due course.
+Our driving impressions are from our time behind the wheel of the more powerful e-tron 55.
 For those happy to sacrifice some performance and range in the name of reduced costs, the 50 model should still impress thanks to its 308bhp output and 6.8-second 0-62mph time.

-For the ultimate in electric Audi performance, the e-tron S is worth looking out for.
-Available to order as of summer 2020, the go-faster model gets 496bhp, a new torque-vectoring system and a more rear-biased version of the standard car's quattro four-wheel-drive system, making two-and-a-half-tonne behemoth capable of 0-62mph in 4.5 seconds and knock-you-back-in-your-seat acceleration whenever you put your foot down while on the go.
+For the ultimate in electric Audi SUV performance, the e-tron S is worth looking out for.
+The go-faster model gets 496bhp, three motors, a new torque-vectoring system and a more rear-biased version of the standard car's quattro four-wheel-drive system, making two-and-a-half-tonne behemoth capable of 0-62mph in 4.5 seconds and knock-you-back-in-your-seat acceleration whenever you put your foot down while on the go.

 Audi e-tron electric motor, 0-62mph & acceleration

 The Audi is the most lead-footed of the posh electric SUVs.
 The quattro four-wheel-drive system at least ensures it feels planted in wet or slippery conditions, while the standard air suspension ensures a very smooth ride.
-However, both the Tesla Model X and Mercedes EQC are faster and a bit more responsive and engaging on a decent road, while the Jaguar I-Pace is on another level if you want an electric car that's genuinely fun and playful to drive.
+However, both the Model X and EQC are faster and a bit more responsive and engaging on a decent road, while the Jaguar I-Pace is on another level if you want an electric car that's genuinely fun and playful to drive.
 Even the sportier e-tron S features the same precise but uncommunicative steering, and you do feel the weight of the car when cornering.